Fantomas42/veliberator/README.rst

 To retrieve the informations of a station you only have to have the ID of the station and a database synchronized with all the available stations.

-Then in your python interpreter:
+Then in your Python interpreter you can play with the API:
 ::
     >>> from veliberator.stations import Station
     >>> station = Station(42008)